Callymags/MS2-Arrow-Dash/README.md

 This allowed the userPattern array to be blank when the game starts.
 You can view the solution [here.](assets/images/solutions/game-new-array.jpg)

-* **Comparison between userPattern and gamePattern variables always wrong**
+* **Creating a function to compare `userPattern` and `gamePattern` variables**

-To produce the next sequence, the game needs to first check that the pattern inputted by the user is the same as the game pattern.
+Attempt 1: To produce the next sequence, the game needs to first check that the pattern inputted by the user is the same as the game pattern.
 I used the following code to do this comparison:

 ```